 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This essay originally appeared in The St. John’s Review (Volume 55.2, Spring 2014) and is republished here with gracious permission.
+This essay originally appeared in The St. John’s Review (Volume 55, No. 2, Spring 2014) and is republished here with gracious permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).

 New York: Springer, This review-lecture was written for a colloquium held on October 30, 2013 in honor of the book by the Department of Philosophy at the University of Dallas, Irving, Texas, where Professor Sepper teaches.
 Eva Brann, tutor at St. John’s College, Annapolis, was invited to be the main speaker because Professor Sepper has had close relations to St. John’s, and because her book The World of the Imagination (Savage, MD: Rowan and Littlefield, 1991), is cited in Understanding Imagination as a sort of predecessor in the attempt to treat the imagination somewhat comprehensively and with due regard to the reflective tradition.